-During the last two days of the Hornbill festival, a Christmas choral concert is organized.
+During the last two days of the festival, a Christmas choral concert is organized.
 Talented local performers from North East India take the stage and bring in the Christmas flavor to the festival.

 On the last day of the festival, a dance of unity is performed around a gigantic fire by all the tribes.
 They form a circle and move to the rhythm of a single song.
 This performance evokes feelings of friendship among the Naga tribes that segues to viewers.

-Food at the Hornbill – A Gastronomic delight
+Food – A Gastronomic delight

 Nagaland is popular as a meat eater’s paradise.
 The faint-hearted need to accept that like every other region in the country that has its local cuisine.
 Naga food has its unique flavors and is made by using distinct cooking methods.

 Smoking and Fermentation are two common methods for cooking and storing for later consumption.
 These techniques lend a very different flavor to the food.
-It can be described as pungent, smoky and salty.
-Meats are mostly cooked with fermented yam, chilies or soybean paste.
+It can be described as pungent, smoky, and salty.
+Meats are mostly cooked with fermented yam, chilies, or soybean paste.

 Vegetarian food is also widely available due to Nagaland’s rich green produce.
-Lentils are made with bamboo shoot and naga greens are boiled with salt and served with every meal for a burst of flavors to the palate.
+Lentils are made with bamboo shoots and naga greens are boiled with salt and served with every meal for a burst of flavors to the palate.

 These traditional Naga meals are available at various Morung stalls during the festival.
 Sample them as you walk around.
-We tried the local Naga thali with a mix of vegetarian and non-vegetarian options including the very flavourful ‘galho’ which is rice porridge made out of rice, lentils, and vegetables.
+We tried the local Naga thali with a mix of vegetarian and non-vegetarian options including the very flavourful ‘galho’ which is a rice porridge made out of rice, lentils, and vegetables.
 We also tried Corn tea which is the starch of corn served as a hot edible drink in long bamboo glasses.
 This is consumed to stay warm as the freezing evening sets in.